technicalaudio.com/techmecca/pendulum service

 Meter lamps used on older pendulum gear are incandescent bulbs that burn out - Pendulum note HERE - the original 6x24mm Festoon lamps are AC122 type 12V, 1.2Watt.
 There is also a higher voltage (24-26V) lamp that is dimmer (because it's running on half its rated voltage) but lasts a lot longer called an AC360... both of these plus the Sifam AL29 meters are available at IMS.
 When I have units in for service I offer up an LED conversion which involves making a little sculpture with some LED's and a resistor that I solder in where the old Festoon bulb went... at some point I may make a video of that... but don't hold your breath.

 These units rack mount and you would think that they would be safer in a road rack... that's what I used to think.
-SPS-1 and HZ10 units are one rack space (1-3/4") and have some depth in the rack - the front panel is also the rack "ears".
-The leverage the weight toward the back of the unit has over the front panel means the when the back bounces up and down, even a little, there will be some flex, or real stress, on the wire "legs" of the controls that are directly attached to both the front panel and the large pcb inside the unit.
-Sometimes this take a long time - and then something goes intermittent - just metal fatigue, crack and break... other times the back of the unit starts to separate from the front panel and many controls are damaged, needing replacement.
+SPS-1 and HZ10 units are one rack space (1-3/4") and have some depth in the rack (SPS-1 more so) - the front panel also serves as the rack "ears".
+The leverage the weight toward the back of the unit has over the front panel means the when the back bounces up and down, even a little, there will be some flexing and stress on the wire "legs" of the controls that are directly attached to both the front panel and the large pcb inside the unit.
+Over time the metal fatigues and the wire terminals crack and break - causing intermittent noises, loss of function (like a band of the EQ not working right or changing intermittently), possible load clicks and bangs.
+Sometimes this takes a long time - other times the whole back of the unit starts to separate from the front panel and many controls are damaged, needing replacement, after one bad drop.
 Some of these controls are not stocked at distributors where they are available in small quantities - so I have those parts "built to order" (BTO) ...
+IF you rack mount these and other single rack unit items in a road rack that travels they need to be supported in the rack to prevent the back end of whatever it is from moving.

 HZ10 and HZ10SE units are not as deep in the rack and weigh less ... and the controls are a different series and cost less so... the flex problem does happen in HZ units but not as much it seems ... and the controls are available so don't have to resort to high cost semi-custom parts